 Learning and Serving Since 1992

-Metro Deaf School (MDS) was established in 1992 by teachers, parents and community members under Minnesota’s new charter school law; the school opened the following year, September 1993, serving students K-8; the school expanded to include an Early Childhood Special Education program for 3-5 year olds in 1998.
+Metro Deaf School (MDS) opened its doors in September 1993 to serve students K-8 after being established in 1992 by teachers, parents and community members under Minnesota’s new charter school law.
+The school expanded to include an Early Childhood Special Education program for 3-5 year olds in 1998 and birth-3 program in 2022.

 MDS was the first Deaf charter school in the country and the third oldest in Minnesota and the US!
 The school served thirteen students its first year and grew over the years, in three different locations, to as many as 80 students.
 In 2008, the enrollment for MDS averaged around 60 students.